 Before training as a homeopath I gained a degree in sociology at Sheffield University then worked as a nurse in the NHS for 10 years specialising in community nursing, palliative cancer care and nurse lecturing.
 I trained as a bereavement counsellor with the Royal London Hospital Bereavement Service which was set up by Colin Murray Parkes, a psychiatrist there and the author of numerous books and publications on grief.
-Since qualifying as a homeopath I have set up two NHS Homeopathy Clinics and have run a private practice from various clinics in London, Penzance and more recently Brighton.
+Since qualifying as a homeopath I have set up two NHS Homeopathy Clinics and have run a private practice from various clinics in London and Brighton.
+I am currently based in Penzance.

 I was the Founder and Director of The Maun Homeopathy Project, a registered charity which provided free homeopathic outreach clinics for people living with HIV and AIDS in Maun, Botswana, from 2002-2018.
 In 2010 I received the Society of Homeopath’s “Outstanding Achievement Award” for my work in setting up and running this charity.